ansys/pystk/doc/source/api/ansys/stk/core/graphics/ICamera.rst

 ICamera
 =======

-.. py:class:: ICamera
+.. py:class:: ansys.stk.core.graphics.ICamera

    object

    Implemented by the scene camera.
 Contains operations to manipulate the camera position, view direction and orientation in the scene.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ICamera

 Overview
 --------